Clubs and Activities

 Student Advisory Group for Education (SAGE) Celestal Powell Students who are chosen to be on SAGE work with the division’s superintendent to make positive changes in our schools.

 Student Athletic Leadership Team (S.A.L.T.)
-Michael Gardner SALT team is the advisory council for the athletic programs.
+Jamie Plecker SALT team is the advisory council for the athletic programs.